Last Updated: June 5, 2026

 - Spending Time with Loved Ones: Social support is crucial for reducing stress and maintaining overall well-being.
 Making time for friends, family, or even pets can help ease stress and protect your heart.

-Can Walking Help Reduce Heart Blockage?
+Can Walking Help Reduce Heart Blockage and Improve Arterial Health?

 Walking is an accessible and powerful tool for maintaining cardiovascular health.
 While it may not directly “clear” blockages, walking regularly can reduce risk factors associated with heart disease.
 Here’s how: